 The effects of extinction of wildlife include:

-Exacerbation of global warming by habitat loss with extinction of plant species
+Exacerbation of global warming by habitat loss with the extinction of plant species

 Loss of potential live-saving cures derived from plants